Raylan Givens: Overview

 Raylan uses several handguns throughout his appearances.
 In the novel Pronto, Raylan carries a Colt Python revolver with a 6-inch barrel, which fits his "cowboy" personality.
 On the show Justified, Raylan carries a SIG Sauer P226 for the shooting of Tommy Bucks, which he draws faster despite Bucks using the faster-drawing Glock 19.
-Raylan carries a small customized Colt Officers ACP .45 Handgun during his first case in Harlan and uses this to shoot Boyd Crowder.
+Raylan carries a small customized Colt Officer's ACP .45 Handgun during his first case in Harlan and uses this to shoot Boyd Crowder.
 He then upgrades to a ".45 Glock" (presumably meaning a Glock 21 but the actual pistol shown is a 9mm Glock 17).

 Adaptations

 Raylan Givens was first portrayed by actor James LeGros in a 1997 television adaptation of Pronto.
 In early 2010, the FX Network premiered the television show Justified starring Timothy Olyphant in the role of Givens.

 On the official Elmore Leonard website, some trepidation was expressed about the television show getting the correct hat for the character.

 While the show Justified does not get the hat exactly correct, Leonard considers the show's portrayal of Givens to be perfect.

 Givens is native to the rural eastern Kentucky mining area of Harlan County but is assigned to Miami Beach, Florida in the novels Pronto and Riding the Rap.
 For the short story "Fire in the Hole", Leonard has Givens returning to his roots and being assigned to Kentucky as a punishment for his actions in the previous novels.